ogre-run/miniogre/README.md

 # Miniogre

-miniogre is a command line application that helps generate a Dockerfile and requirements.txt for a Python project by analyzing the project codebase and README.
+**miniogre** is a command line application that helps generate a Dockerfile, requirements.txt file, and SBOM files for a Python project by analyzing the project codebase and README.

 ## How it works